MetaMask/SIPs/SIPS/sip-10.md

 ### Proposed implementation

-The proposed RPC method `wallet_getLocale` SHOULD be a restricted RPC method requiring user consent before usage via the permission system.
+The proposed RPC method `snap_getLocale` SHOULD be a restricted RPC method requiring user consent before usage via the permission system.
 The RPC method SHOULD only be available to Snaps.

 The implementation MUST use a `getLocale` method hook for accessing the user locale.
 This lets each implementing client specify the function themselves, letting the RPC implementation remain platform-agnostic.